lucianofedericopereira/meat/README.md

 ## 📦 Install

-npm install meat
+npm install @lucianofpereira/meat
 # or
-yarn add meat
+yarn add @lucianofpereira/meat

 Import and use: